GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: Abstract

 \section{Abstract}

 End-to-end autonomous driving requires adaptive and robust handling of complex and diverse traffic environments.
 However, prevalent single-mode planning methods attempt to learn an overall policy while struggling to acquire diversified driving skills to handle diverse scenarios.
-Therefore, this paper proposes GEMINUS, a Mixture-of-Experts end-to-end autonomous driving framework featuring a Global Expert, a Scene-Adaptive Experts Group, and equipped with a Dual-aware Router.
+Therefore, this paper proposes GEMINUS, a Mixture-of-Experts end-to-end autonomous driving framework featuring a Global Expert and a Scene-Adaptive Experts Group, equipped with a Dual-aware Router.
 Specifically, the Global Expert is trained on the overall dataset, possessing robust performance.
 The Scene-Adaptive Experts are trained on corresponding scene subsets, achieving adaptive performance.
 The Dual-aware Router simultaneously considers scenario-level features and routing uncertainty to dynamically activate expert modules.
-Through the effective coupling of the Global Expert and the Scene-Adaptive Experts Group via the Dual-aware Router, GEMINUS achieves adaptive and robust performance in diverse scenarios.
+Through the effective coupling of the Global Expert and the Scene-Adaptive Experts Group via the Dual-aware Router, GEMINUS achieves both adaptability and robustness across diverse scenarios.
 GEMINUS outperforms existing methods in the Bench2Drive closed-loop benchmark and achieves state-of-the-art performance in Driving Score and Success Rate, even with only monocular vision input.
-Furthermore, ablation studies demonstrate significant improvements over the original single-expert baseline: 7.67\% in Driving Score, 22.06\% in Success Rate, and 19.41\% in MultiAbility-Mean.
-The code will be available at \url{https://github.com/newbrains1/GEMINUS}.
+The code is available at \url{https://github.com/newbrains1/GEMINUS}.